 While it seems corporate workplaces must adapt, and offer all staff, not just Millennials multiple work settings that offer flexibility and mobility and cater to all workstyles.
 It’s important to note before you move your company into space with a lounge room and a barista, it takes more than Millennial inspired design and benefits to create a productive workplace.
 From our experience, to truly improve your company’s performance, culture and engagement levels, you must align the workplace dynamics of people (social), process (work) and place (environment) to leverage the potential of the workplace to contribute to business success.

-For more information or if you would like a free consultation to discuss your new office design please don’t hesitate to contact PCG.
+For more information regarding office trends or if you would like a free consultation to discuss workplace design please don’t hesitate to contact PCG.

 For further details on creating a more productive workplace download our free whitepaper, ‘Building a High-Performance Workplace.’